gschian0/cursor-cloud-agent-tests/README.md

 ## 🔒 Authentication

+**Note**: Authentication is currently disabled for testing purposes.
+The app uses a test user account for all operations.

-The application uses NextAuth.js with support for:
+The application includes NextAuth.js v5 setup with support for:
-- Google OAuth
+- Google OAuth (configured but disabled)
-- GitHub OAuth
+- GitHub OAuth (configured but disabled)

-- Email/password (can be added)
+To re-enable authentication, update the API routes in `app/api/events/route.ts` and `app/api/contacts/route.ts` to use session-based auth instead of the test user.

 ## 🗄️ Database Schema